Category Archives: Dog Friendly Beaches

 If you’re on vacation with kids, you’ll find plenty of things for them to do at Nauset Beach.
 There’s lots of space for children to run around and play, and plenty of room to set up away from the water.
 The surf can be rough here and there’s other dangers such as strong riptides and sharks, so be careful if your kids go out swimming or bodyboarding.

 For families with really young children, the strong waves and rip currents here are not ideal.
-Other beaches nearby on the Cape Cod Bay side are much better options if you’re looking to let little toes splash in the water.
+Other beaches nearby like Skaket Beach are much better option if you’re looking to let little toes splash in the water.

 The walk to the beach from the parking lot is fairly flat, which is helpful for parents lugging armfuls of beach toys along with their chairs and coolers.
 Learn more about the best beaches for families on Cape Cod.